DavidPeterHoward/SleepyLibrary/README.md

 The goal was to create a fullstack application for a library, managing authors/books.

-This application was developed to be as modular as possible, while I didn't believe it was large enough to enact Redux, I opted for creating my own useContext/useReducer version instead.

-I wanted to do this with no additional libraries for design/components (e.g. Modals, Transitions, Pagination)
+This application was developed to be as modular as possible, while I didn't believe it was large enough to enact Redux, I opted for creating my own useContext/useReducer version instead for CRUD actions and modals.
+I developed this application with as little additional libraries as possible (e.g. Modals, Transitions, Pagination, Redux, etc)

 # How to start:

 ```
+localhost:3000 = CLIENT (Proxying Server)
+localhost:4000 = SERVER

 MongoDB Compass Community (or equivalent)

 .env
 PORT=4000
 MONGODB_URI="mongodb://localhost:27017/library"

 ROOT:
 > yarn && cd client && yarn && cd ..